containerman17/experiments/2025-10/07_direct_ingest/sql/metrics/README.md

 ## Important Notes

 - All timestamps use DateTime64(3, 'UTC') with millisecond precision
-- All metric files must work with all 5 granularities (minute/hour/day/week/month)
+- All metric files must work with all 4 granularities (hour/day/week/month)
+- Only 4 metrics have cumulative versions: tx_count, addresses, contracts, deployers
 - Cumulative metrics always read from regular metrics, never from raw tables
 - Use FINAL keyword when reading from metric tables in queries or CTEs
 - Period ranges are half-open intervals: [first_period, last_period)